HEAPLab/ASPIS/README.md

 - `libINTER_RASM` with the `-rasm_verify` is the implementation of RASM that achieves inter-function CFC.

 ### Example of compilation with ASPIS (sEDDI + RASM)
-First, compile the codebase with the appropriate front-end (currently, only `clang` 15.0.0 has been tested).
+First, compile the codebase with the appropriate front-end.

 ```bash
 clang <files.c> -emit-llvm -S